sathyamus/ReadME/Azure.md

 ### Azure Portal login
    - Accounts to be synchronized to login, if not, reachout to respective team to add / synchronize.

+### Accessing azure resources in Corporate environment
+   - Proxy : Bypass / key to access azure resources
+   - Reverse Proxy : azure resource to be accessed as OnPrem